-The Compensation Committee previously recommended to the Board of Directors and the Board adopted new policies applicable to determining the compensation of executive officers commencing with 1998.
-Under the new policies base salaries of executive officers are expected to remain relatively stable, with any significant increase in compensation to depend upon achieving certain specific performance goals.
-For 1998 executive salaries were increased by approximately 4-9% for the executives named in the Summary Compensation Table under "Executive Compensation" except for Mr. Taylor, whose base salary remained unchanged.
-Executives had the opportunity to earn bonus compensation for 1998 ranging from 20% to 50% of annual salary for Mr. Stine and 18% to 45% for the other named executives.
-Sixty percent of the bonus for Mr. Stine was based upon the extent to which the revenues and income of the Company achieved or exceeded previously specified amounts and 40% was based upon the extent to which he achieved a number of individual performance objectives relating to business development and operations of the Company and the development of its executive team.
-The entire portion of the bonus related to the Company's revenues and income and a substantial portion of the bonus related to individual performance objectives were earned by Mr. Stine.
+The policies recommended by the Compensation Committee and adopted by the Board of Directors for determining the compensation of executive officers for 1999 were essentially the same as those followed for 1998.
+Under those policies base salaries of executive officers are expected to remain relatively stable, with any significant increase in compensation to depend upon achieving certain specific performance goals.
+For 1999 executive salaries were increased approximately 2.5-5% for the executives named in the Summary Compensation Table under "Executive Compensation" except for Mr. Ford, who joined the Company in December 1998 and had no increase for 1999.
+Executives had the opportunity to earn bonus compensation for 1999 ranging from 20% to 50% of annual salary for Mr. Stine and 18% to 45% for the other named executives.
+Sixty percent of the bonus for Mr. Stine was based upon the extent to which the revenues and income of the Company achieved or exceeded previously specified amounts, and 40% was based upon the extent to which he achieved a number of individual performance objectives relating to business development and operations of the Company and the development of its executive team.
+Mr. Stine earned approximately 40% of the maximum bonus based upon the Company's revenues and income and approximately 90% of the maximum bonus based upon individual performance objectives.

-For executives in charge of particular operating divisions, 40% of the bonus for 1998 was based upon Company revenues and income, 30% was based upon their own division's revenues and income and 30% was based upon achieving a number of individual performance objectives.
+For executives in charge of particular operating divisions, 40% of the bonus for 1999 was based upon Company revenues and income, 30% was based upon their own division's revenues and income and 30% was based upon achieving a number of individual performance objectives.
 For Mr. Lyda, whose performance does not relate to any particular division of the Company, 70% of the bonus was based upon the Company's revenues and income and 30% was based upon achieving individual performance objectives, and for Mr. Mullins, whose performance also does not relate to any particular division of the Company, those percentages were 50% and 50%.